Umar-37/ticket-grad/README.md

 ```sh
 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest
 ```
-5- genrate css file by this command and you ready to go .(note that this command should be constantly running in the background) .
+5- genrate css file by this command and you ready to go .(note that this command must be constantly running in the background) .

 ```sh
 npm run dev